Back to Cool Guns

 - In L.A.
 Noire Jack Kelso uses one as his sidearm.

-- Finally makes its Call of Duty debut in Black Ops 2, where it appears in the 80's flashback missions.
+- Finally makes its Call of Duty debut in Call Of Duty Black Ops 2, where it appears in the 80's flashback missions.
 It's used quite prominently by Mason and Woods in two early cutscenes, and can be selected for any mission on the loadout screen.

 A semi-automatic polymer handgun designed by Gaston Glock, known as the "plastic" or "Tupperware" gun.
 Though the concept of a polymer framed handgun dated back to 1970 with Heckler & Koch's rather futuristic VP70 machine pistol, the Glock series were the first to truly popularize the idea.
 The first Glock arrived on the scene in 1982 as a full size 9mm service pistol, and has since gotten variants for almost all "service pistol" automatic calibers, in full-size, compact, and subcompact versions.
-The Glock has become a standard service sidearm for many government agencies (the FBI, DEA, many police departments around the world, and the Austrian military) due to its ruggedness, competitive price, simple manual of arms, and built-in safety features, though a subset of shooters
+The Glock has become a standard service sidearm for many government agencies (the FBI, DEA, many police departments around the world, as well as many militaries around the world, starting with the Austrian Army that it was originally developed for) due to its ruggedness, competitive price, simple manual of arms, and built-in safety features, though a subset of shooters

 , the gun is not "plastic" in any sense; a Glock is 80% metal by weight and shows up quite nicely on an airport metal detector